-With respect to the CNCA, the OPGT has informally taken the position that sections 31 and 32 of the CNCA do not change the common law rule with respect to charities.
-In situations where a charitable corporation holds property subject to express or implied terms of trust, arguably the common law with respect to high fiduciary duties would continue to apply where property has been transferred, either directly or indirectly in trust to a corporation under the directors are not themselves trustees, since the corporation can do nothing without the directors acting as its "guiding mind," the directors would take on a high order fiduciary duty to ensure that the corporation carries out the terms of the express or implied trust with regard to charitable property.
+With respect to the CNCA, the OPGT has informally taken the position that sections 31 and 32 of the CNCA do not change the common law rule with respect to charities.61 It is the view of the OPGT that as the CNCA is a corporate law statute, its provisions do not override common law or statutory principles dealing with charities.62

+Thus, in situations where a charitable corporation holds property subject to express or implied terms of trust, arguably the common law with respect to high fiduciary duties would continue to apply where property has been transferred, either directly or indirectly in trust to a corporation under the CNCA, in that the corporation would hold those funds as trustee.
+In this regard, while the directors are not themselves trustees, since the corporation can do nothing without the directors acting as its "guiding mind," the directors would take on a high order fiduciary duty to ensure that the corporation carries out the terms of the express or implied trust with regard to charitable property.
 Given that section 87 of the ONCA is identical to section 31 of the CNCA, it is likely that the same position would apply under the ONCA as well as the CNCA.